 Students should have strong computer and math skills, be able to multi-task, pay attention to detail, and have good hand to eye coordination.

 A CareerTech blue or gray t-shirt is required.
 In addition, the following CareerTech items may also be purchased: Mechanic shirt, sweatshirt, or hooded sweatshirt (no strings), ¼ zip sweatshirt (special order), or flannel.
 Uniforms may be ordered online or purchased at the school store.

 Dark blue or black work pants/jeans without holes (i.e., Dickies).

 Work boots (steel toe not required) or sneakers

 Students may join the SkillsUSA student organization.
 This club brings students who share common interests together for an exchange of ideas and the opportunity to work towards a common purpose.
 It offers students recognition through a national program of awards and contests and seeks to cultivate excellence in leadership and in their technical skills.
 Visit http://www.skillsusa.org/ for more information.

 Enter the program with an open mind and be ready to listen and learn.
 This is a great opportunity.
 Do not be afraid to fail.
 There will be many different skills and techniques to learn which will lead to a successful career.

 Mr. Parson is a CareerTech alumnus of the Automotive Collision and Repair program.
-After a senior cooperative experience, he went directly to the workforce where he gained 15 years of industry experience, as he not only managed a new car dealership collision shop, but also his own body shop.
-He has a combined 28 years of experience in the Auto Collision industry.
+After a senior cooperative experience, he went directly to the workforce where he gained industry experience as he managed a new car dealership collision shop and his own body shop.
+Mr. Parson has over 25 years of experience in the Auto Collision industry.